 Pomona College seeks to enroll the best students, regardless of citizenship status.
 We strive to establish a diverse community of individuals who are intellectually talented, and who are eager learners and passionate contributors.
-In the admissions and financial aid processes, the College fully reviews applications from undocumented and DACAmented students who graduate from a U.S. high school by the same criteria as for all domestic students.
+Since 2007, in the admissions and financial aid processes, the College has fully reviewed applications from undocumented and DACAmented students who graduate from a U.S. high school by the same criteria as for all domestic students.
 Financial need does not affect admission decisions for U.S. citizens or students graduating from a U.S. high school, including those who are undocumented or DACAmented.
 100% of need is met for all admitted students.
 For more information regarding financial aid, please contact the Office of Financial Aid.

 The College is committed to supporting and guiding undocumented and DACAmented students through the application process and, upon their matriculation to Pomona, providing them with the support and resources they need to excel, including: